vcodecopenh264_web_logo

 Command Description

-RESET Not supported by VCodecOpenH264.
+RESET Not supported by the VCodecOpenH264 library.

-MAKE_KEY_FRAME Not supported by VCodecOpenH264.
+MAKE_KEY_FRAME Not supported by the VCodecOpenH264 library.

 Build and connect to your project